Our Executive Search partner insights about modern Chinese consumers

 This can include people who made large amounts of money in the 1980s and 1990s (a decade when entrepreneurship in China was new, unknown and risky), but the great majority of Tuhao people were born in humble or working-class backgrounds and became richer later.
 They have a bigger need to publicize their new status in life and like to convey and make known how luxurious their life is.
 Nevertheless, the Tuhao tend to be very altruistic people, this indicates that they are people who have not forgotten their roots and also make practical use of their money.

-Millennials represent 31% of the total population in China, with a total amount of 415 million consumers.
+Millennials represent a major consumer cohort in China.
 Born between the 80s and the 90s, these are currently reaching the maximum age of consumption.
 They are characterized by being educated, open-minded people and advanced in the use of technology.

 These consumers have original tastes and stand out from the crowd; they are attracted to foreign brands because they feel closely connected to the rest of the world.
 They are wellness and fitness conscious, sophisticated and do not hesitate to spend a little more to get premium and luxury products.